algomatikaai/YT-Transcriber-and-Comment-Scraper/README.md

 - The Groq API key is stored in a `.env` file, which is not tracked by git.
 This prevents accidental exposure of your API key.
 - Always keep your API keys secret and never share them publicly.
 - If you suspect your API key has been compromised, regenerate it immediately through the Groq platform.
+- The `.env.example` file is provided as a template.
+Make sure to create your own `.env` file with your actual API key.

 ## Contributing